ShredVision/User-ToS/README.md

 2. Safety

-    When using Shred Vision, you agree to prioritize your safety and understand that the service offers feedback or analysis, not direct coaching or in-person training.
-    Shred Vision's analysis does not replace in-person coaching or the need for personal judgment.
-Snowsports inherently carry risks, and it is your responsibility to only engage in activities that are safe for you.
-    Before trying anything new, consult with a ski coach in person on the mountain to ensure it fully aligns with your skill level and safety standards.
+Shred Vision provides feedback or analysis, not coaching.
+This feedback and analysis do not replace in-person coaching or your personal judgment.
+Snowsports inherently involve risks, and it is your responsibility to engage only in activities that are safe for you.
+Always prioritize your safety.
+Before attempting anything new, consult with a nationally certified coach in-person on the mountain to ensure it fully aligns with your skill level and safety standards.Shred Vision is not liable for any injuries or damages resulting from actions taken based on feedback or analysis.

 3. User Responsibilities